 Similar to Contact Us forms, except that the result after gathering information is that the prospect / visitor is subscribed to your club’s email newsletter

 You specify the signup URL, which you obtain from your email marketing software such as Constant Contact or MailChimp.
 The best email signup menu apps figure out most of this for you and guide you through the process.
-We use MailChimp’s Email signup app.
-You can simply search for MailChimp (or email signup) in your Facebook search bar, or if you have the software already, you can simply follow instructions on setting up the Facebook app for MailChimp.

 3. Call to Action